DrCookiek/Node-JS-Project/README.md

 ## Description

-This is a server built with node.js. for managing business cards.
+This is a server built with node.js.
+For managing business cards.
 It includes various user and card management features like logging in and registering users.

 ## Install